Competitor Keyword Targeting in Google Ads

 Start with Google Keyword Planner

-Google Keyword Planner is a simple but solid place to start when you're looking to conduct keyword research for competitor campaigns.
-It gives you search volume, suggested bid ranges, and a list of related terms based on what you enter.
+Google Keyword Planner is a simple but solid place to start when you're looking to conduct keyword research for competitor keywords.
+It gives you search volume, suggested bid ranges, average CPC, and a list of relevant keywords based on what you enter.

 Just plug in your competitor’s brand name, a product, or their homepage URL.
 The tool will surface keyword ideas tied to that brand, including high-intent terms like “[Competitor] pricing” or “[Competitor] reviews.”
-These are exactly the kinds of search results people look for when they’re sizing up their options and getting ready to decide.
+These are exactly the kinds of searches people make when they’re sizing up their options and getting ready to decide.

 It’s also useful for getting a sense of your budget.
 If a branded keyword has a high cost-per-click but doesn’t look likely to convert, it’s probably not worth chasing.
 But if you see terms like “[Competitor] alternative” with solid volume and manageable costs, those are the ones to consider testing.

-It’s not the most advanced tool out there, but it’s free, easy to use, and gives you a good starting point for mapping out your strategy.
+It’s not the most advanced tool out there, but it’s free, easy to use, and gives you a good starting point for building your keyword list.

-Use Keyword Analysis Tools Like to Find Competitor Keywords
+Use Keyword Analysis Tools to Find Competitor Keywords

 Google Keyword Planner is a great place to start.
 But once you’ve got a feel for how competitor keyword targeting works, you’ll want to step things up.
-Third-party tools like SpyFu, SEMrush, and Ahrefs give you a much clearer look at what your competitors are doing and how they’re running their ads.
-That makes it easier to spot openings and plan how to win their traffic.
+Third-party tools like SpyFu, SEMrush, and Ahrefs give you a much clearer look at which keywords your competitors are bidding on and how they’re positioning their ads.
+That makes it easier to spot openings and decide which competitor keywords are worth testing.

 Here’s how each one helps: